 At undergraduate level, an increasing emphasis is placed on independent learning as students progress through their course.
 This enables them to make the best use of the University’s resources in support of individual creative development.
 Independent learning may be based on projects or assignments set by staff, or it may be self-initiated.
 There are significant opportunities for self-initiated study at both undergraduate and postgraduate levels.

 Each undergraduate degree course has a system of peer support known as Peer Assisted Learning or PAL.
 This means that Year One students have ready access to trained Year Two students from their course, from before they arrive through to the end of the first year.
-The advice and support given by the PALs is directly relevant to first year students and is delivered by Year Two or Three students who have had similar experiences themselves.
+The advice and support given by the PAL mentors is directly relevant to first year students and is delivered by Year Two or Three students who have had similar experiences themselves.
 This extra layer of support for first year students has been found to be very effective in helping to smooth the transition to higher education.

 Collaborative projects may form part of the approved content of a course unit, with the outcomes of the collaboration being formally assessed, or they can be negotiated as part of a learning agreement.
 The chief benefit of collaborating in this way is that it reflects the realities of professional practice in the creative industries, and thus it enhances students’ understanding of the professional context for their work.

-This includes: guest lectures or workshops led by visiting artists and designers; ‘live’ projects or commissions for external clients; mentoring by practising artists and designers; and projects which simulate professional practice in the creative sectors.
+This includes: guest lectures or workshops led by visiting artists and designers; ‘live’ projects or commissions for external clients; mentoring by practising artists and designers; work placements and projects which simulate professional practice in the creative sectors.
 In addition, students are encouraged to participate in regional and national competitions for artists and designers such as the Starpack Packaging Awards and Design & Art Direction Awards, often achieving significant success.

 Students also undertake voluntary projects, for example in schools, hospitals and the wider community.
 This experience is particularly valuable for those who want to pursue a career in teaching or community work.
 NUA is developing mechanisms by which such activity can be accredited towards a degree.
 The University regularly takes advice from the creative and cultural industries in order to maintain the currency of its courses and to ensure that the learning experience is relevant to future employment, freelance work and progression to postgraduate study.